saveriomiroddi/saveriomiroddi.github.io/_posts/2022-12-23-Installing-Ubuntu-22.04-on-a-mirrored-RAID-1-and-encrypted-BTRFS-root-filesystem.md

 I've maintained a [ZFS installer](https://github.com/64kramsystem/zfs-installer) for a few years; I've ultimately archived it because, a ZFS setup comparable to the one proposed in this guide, is trivial to configure (just add a new device to the mirror after installation!).

-Why choosing BTRFS over ZFS, then?
+Why choosing btrfs over ZFS, then?
 In my opinion, there's no reason; ZFS is (again, in my opinion) superior in any aspect.

-There are few exceptions where BTRFS is preferable:
+There are few exceptions where btrfs is preferable:

 1. when using very recent kernel versions (ZFS may not support them);
 2. when hibernation is required (ZFS's support is not clear).

-For users who don't have such requirements, I strongly advise against using BTRFS.
+For users who don't have such requirements, I advise against using btrfs.

 ## Overview of the possible approaches